-As Canada’s former Minister of Foreign Affairs, Minister of National Defence, and Minister of Justice, The Hon.
+As Canada’s former Minister of Foreign Affairs, Minister of National Defence, Minister of Justice, and Attorney General, The Hon.
 Peter MacKay has been at the forefront of some the most vital decisions affecting Canada—and the world—over the past 20 years.
 Today, he draws upon his extensive political and legal acumen to talk business, security, trade, and foreign policy with an international outlook and rare expertise.

 The Hon.
 Peter MacKay served as the federal government’s Minister of Justice and Attorney General (2013–2015), Minister of National Defence (2007–2013), and Minister of Foreign Affairs (2006–2007).
 He also served as Minister of the Atlantic Canada Opportunities Agency (ACOA) and Minister responsible for Nova Scotia and Prince Edward Island and Newfoundland/Labrador.
 In his first term of office in 1997, he was Justice Critic and House Leader for the Progressive Conservative Party, for which he served as critic for law enforcement issues, as a member of the Board of Internal Economy, the Standing Committee on Justice and Human Rights, the Standing Committee on Canadian Heritage, the Standing Committee on Finance, and the Sub-Committee on the Study of Sport in Canada.
 He won the leadership of the Progressive Conservative Party of Canada in 2002 and worked with Stephen Harper’s Canadian Alliance and thousands of members to re-unify the Conservative movement in Canada, forming the Conservative Party of Canada in 2003, for which he was its first deputy leader.